 The deployment of the 7th Daily Round-Trip between Oakland and Bakersfield on June 20th, 2016 was the first step in increasing San Joaquins service frequency.
-SJJPA is now focusing on improvements needed to increase the frequency of service to Sacramento, with the next step being the implementation of the 8th and 9th Daily Round-Trips.
+As the 7th Daily Round-Trip was suspended during the COVID-19 Pandemic, and is anticipated to be reinstated in the fall of 2024, SJJPA is continuing focus on improvements needed to increase the frequency of service to Sacramento, with the next step being the implementation of the 8th and 9th Daily Round-Trips.

-Many of the required capacity improvements for the 8th Daily-Round Trip are completed or will be completed shortly between Stockton and Fresno.
-These improvements consist primarily of double-tracking projects (see Tables 5.2).
+Many of the required capacity improvements for the 8th Daily-Round Trip will be completed between Stockton and Fresno within the next ten years.
+These improvements consist primarily of double-tracking projects (see Table 5.2).
 There are also plans to install second platforms at four stations over the next few years, which will reduce holdouts, thereby increasing capacity.

 Determining improvements needed between Sacramento and Stockton for the 8th and 9th Daily Round-Trips has been more complicated.
-Running additional passenger trains on the UPRR's Fresno Subdivision would be very difficult.
+Running additional passenger trains on this section of the UPRR's Fresno Subdivision would be very difficult.
 Given this situation, SJJPA began exploring the option of utilizing the Sacramento Subdivision, a parallel UPRR-owned rail corridor to the west in coordination with CalSTA, CHSRA, Caltrans, SJRRC, and the Central Valley Rail Working Group.
 Feasibility studies by SJJPA/SJRRC and CHSRA determined that the Sacramento Subdivision was the most viable alternative for expanded passenger rail service from the San Joaquin Valley to Sacramento, and UPRR indicated there is potential to provide passenger service on this corridor.
 In 2017, SJJPA's Board adopted the Sacramento Subdivision as the preferred corridor to pursue future service expansion to Sacramento.

 SJJPA was engaged in planning and environmental work to determine needed improvements to establish passenger rail service along the Sacramento Subdivision as part of the development of the 2018 Transit and Intercity Rail Capital Program (TIRCP) grant application.
-SJJPA worked in partnership with San Joaquin Regional Rail Commission (SJRRC) on the TIRCP application, as the SJRRC-managed Altamont Corridor Express (ACE) rail service would share the tracks and stations along the Sacramento Subdivision with San Joaquins trains between Sacramento and Stockton.
+SJJPA worked in partnership with SJRRC on the TIRCP application, as the SJRRC-managed Altamont Corridor Express (ACE) rail service would share the tracks and stations along the Sacramento Subdivision with San Joaquins trains between Sacramento and Stockton.
 On January 12, 2018, SJPPA and SJRRC submitted the joint TIRCP to CalSTA.
-On April 26, 2018, CalSTA announced that the SJJPA/SJRRC "Valley Rail" application was awarded \$500.5 million to expand San Joaquins and ACE services.
+On April 26, 2018, CalSTA announced that the SJJPA/SJRRC Valley Rail application was awarded \$500.5 million to expand San Joaquins and ACE services.